rsandeep15/StudentOrgsScraper/README.md

 GET /details/:orgId
 - Returns the org name and the details of the organization as a JSON object, given an orgId.

+GET /csecapes
+- Returns all CSE CAPES statistics as a JSON array.

 Simply run `node app.js` and navigate to an endpoint on your browser for local testing.
 App runs on port 3000 by default.